piekarsky/Exploratory-Data-Analysis-of-Bike-Sharing-Systems-in-Warsaw/README.md

 ## Overview <a name = "overview"></a>

 Exploratory analysis on the dataset which contains historical time series data of public bike sharing systems in Warsaw.
-The project uses over 4,100 JSON files, saved every 10 minutes containing data about each bike station (e.g. numbers of attached bikes, number of racks, number of free racks) in Warsaw.
-This project explores patterns of bike routes using clustering algorithm and shows among other things the correlation between renting bikes and the weather or the day of the week.
-Jupyter notebook in the repository contains all stages from preparing data (cleaning, checking outliers) to creating analysis, visualization and discovering patterns in data.
+This dataset was built with information of 4100 JSON files, saved every 10 minutes containing data about each bike station (i.e.: number of bikes at the station, number of racks, number of free racks) in Warsaw.
+This project explores patterns of bike routes using clustering algorithm and shows among other things the relationship between the number of bike rentals and the weather or day of the week.
+The [following notebook](https://github.com/piekarsky/Exploratory-Data-Analysis-of-Bike-Sharing-Systems-in-Warsaw/blob/master/source.ipynb) contains all stages from preparing data (cleaning, checking outliers) to creating analysis, visualization and discovering patterns in dataset.

 </br>

 ## About the dataset <a name = "about_the_dataset"></a>

 Main information about the data:
-- 4,184 JSON files, saved every 10 minutes between 03/04/2018 - 04/04/2018
+- 4184 JSON files, saved every 10 minutes between 03/04/2018 - 04/04/2018
-- 1 JSON file contains information on the average of 355 bike stations in Warsaw
+- 1 JSON file contains information about 355 bike stations in Warsaw on average

 The most important attributes included in this dataset used in the analysis and visualization:
 - <b>uid</b> - the ID of the bike station
 - <b>bikes</b> - the number of bikes at the station
 - <b>bike_racks</b> - the number of racks at the station
 - <b>free_racks</b> - the number of free positions at the station
-- <b>bike_numbers</b> - the number of individual bikes pinned at the station
+- <b>bike_numbers</b> - numbers of bikes docked at the station
 - <b>lat</b>, <b>lng</b> - the coordinates (longitude and latitude) of the bike station